sbupgsa/constitution/Constitution.md

 #### SUBSECTION A: PRESIDENT

-The President shall be the official representative of the organization; they shall also be a non-voting ex-officio member of all committees of the organization.
+The President shall be the official representative of the organization.
 The President shall have the power to convene and preside over the meetings of the Board of Directors and the general membership and prepare the agenda for said meetings.
 By the parliamentary authority, the President, as the presiding officer of any meeting, shall not vote on a motion unless his/her vote will break a tie.
 The President shall further perform such duties as may be necessary and proper in the fulfillment of his/her office, subject to the approval of the Board of Directors.